GSA/digitalgov.gov/content/posts/2013-07-02-business-usa-gov-usability-case-study.md

 ---
+url: /2013/07/02/business-usa-gov-usability-case-study/
 date: 2013-07-02 11:14:32 -0400
-title: 'Business.USA.gov &amp;#8211; Usability Case Study'
+title: 'Business.USA.gov &#8211; Usability Case Study'
 summary: 'When redesigning a site, it&amp;#8217;s easy to place menu items, text and other content wherever you can make them fit.
-It&amp;#8217;s harder to take a step back and ask the strategic question\: Is this the best place for this?
+It&amp;#8217;s harder to take a step back and ask the strategic question: Is this the best place for this?
 A good rule of thumb is to never make any changes randomly&mdash;base your decisions on user'
-authors: [jonathan-rubin]
+authors:
+  - jonathan-rubin
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
 tag:
   - DigitalGov User Experience Program
   - usability